Margaret Hughes

 Margaret Hughes (29 May 1630 – 1 October 1719), also Peg Hughes or Margaret Hewes, was an English actress who is often credited as the first professional actress on the English stage, as a result of her appearance on 8 December 1660.

 Hughes was the mistress of the English Civil War general Prince Rupert of the Rhine.

 Women in Restoration drama

 Hughes became an actress during a period of great change in English drama which had suffered greatly during the English Civil War and the Interregnum, being banned by the Puritan Long Parliament in 1642.
 This ban was finally lifted upon the Restoration of King Charles II.
 Charles was a keen theatre-goer, and promptly gave two royal patents to Sir Thomas Killigrew and Sir William Davenant.
-During the Renaissance women did not appear as actresses on the stage; instead, male actors played female roles.
+During the Renaissance women did not appear as actresses on the English stage; instead, male actors played female roles.
 There were also concerns over this practice encouraging "unnatural vice", i.e. homosexuality, which reinforced Charles in his decision in 1662 to issue a royal warrant declaring that all female roles should be played only by actresses.
 Killigrew and Davenant began casting women almost immediately following the Restoration and, once women began appearing professionally on the stage in the early 1660s, they won quick acceptance.
 Killigrew staged an all-female-cast production of his own play The Parson's Wedding in 1664 and again in 1672.

 At the age of 30, Hughes made theatre history by becoming the first woman known to perform on an English stage, when on 8 December 1660, she played the role of Desdemona in William Shakespeare's play Othello, in a production by Thomas Killigrew's new King's Company at their Vere Street theatre.
 Some historians identify Anne Marshall as the first actress to step onto the English stage.
 However, there has been much analysis of the early recollections of John Downes, whose memories of the 1660s form a key part of Hughes' claim in this regard.